MirageNet/Mirage/doc/docs/analyzers/MIRAGE1205.md

 ---

 ## How to Resolve

-1. If the RPC target is `RpcTarget.Observers`, change the return type to `void`.
-Alternatively, if the RPC returns values, change the target to `RpcTarget.Owner` or `RpcTarget.Player`.
+- If the target is `RpcTarget.Observers`, change the return type to `void`, or use `RpcTarget.Owner` / `RpcTarget.Player` if returning values.
-2. If the RPC targets `RpcTarget.Player`, ensure the first parameter is of type `INetworkPlayer`.
+- If the target is `RpcTarget.Player`, add `INetworkPlayer` as the first parameter.

 {{{ Path:'Snippets/Analyzers/Mirage1205.cs' Name:'mirage1205-resolved' }}}